-I used it along side my Observer book of Birds to gain knowledge…there wasnt any computers when I started my interest in birds…I had to rely on the artists observational and technical skills.
+I used it along side my Observer book of Birds to gain knowledge - there weren’t any computers when I started my interest in birds…I had to rely on the artists observational and technical skills.

 Although he started his career painting birds and mammals he soon made the decision to focus his efforts almost exclusively on depictions of birds in their natural habitat.